datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

        $ cat .datalad/config

-In order to publish the dataset's history and all its contents into the RIA store, a single :command:`datalad push` to the RIA sibling suffices:
+In order to publish the dataset's history and all its contents into the RIA store, a single :dlcmd:`push` to the RIA sibling suffices:

 .. runrecord:: _examples/DL-101-147-107
    :language: console